 Figure 14-2 shows the processing steps and input to each step from parts of the interoperability catalogue, for the “Interoperability before portrayal” processing option.
 Figure 14-3 shows the steps and inputs for the “Interoperability after portrayal” processing option.
 In both cases, the flow depends on the interoperability level selected by the mariner.

-In level 0 processing, interoperability is turned off and all data products loaded are passed through to S-100 Portrayal Processing to be portrayed as overlays to ENC data according to their individual portrayal catalogues.
+In Level 0 processing, interoperability is turned off and all data products loaded are passed through to S-100 Portrayal Processing to be portrayed as overlays to ENC data according to their individual portrayal catalogues.

-In level 1 processing, the only interoperability processing is interleaving of feature layers by means of display plane information, and Interleave Feature Layers is the only interoperability processing before feature data is passed to S-100 Portrayal Processing.
+In Level 1 processing, the only interoperability processing is interleaving of feature layers by means of display plane information, and Interleave Feature Layers is the only interoperability processing before feature data is passed to S-100 Portrayal Processing.
 The only input from the interoperability catalogue is display plane and drawing order information from S100_IC_DisplayPlane elements in the catalogue.

-In level 2 processing, feature type suppression operations (stage Suppress Feature Types) precede interleaving operations.
+In Level 2 processing, feature type suppression operations (stage Suppress Feature Types) precede interleaving operations.

-The two figures that follow depict two possible implementations, with the input to interoperability processing being either feature data or drawing instructions generated from feature data by (part of) portrayal processing.
+Figure 14-2 and Figure 14-3 depict two possible implementations, with the input to interoperability processing being either feature data or drawing instructions generated from feature data by (part of) portrayal processing.